Everton earn vital win over poor Manchester United to boost Premier League survival hopes

 It was in keeping with a match where neither showed much accuracy in possession that the goal stemmed from a misplaced pass and a deflected shot.
 Richarlison aimed for Alex Iwobi, Matic got a foot in and the ball fell to Gordon.

-He let fly from 20 yards and it felt emblematic of Harry Maguire’s fortunes that he applied the sizeable touch that wrongfooted David de Gea.
+He let fly from 20 yards and it felt emblematic of Harry Maguire’s fortunes that he applied the sizeable touch that wrong-footed David de Gea in net.

 A second deflection could have brought a second goal, Richarlison’s effort requiring a fine save by De Gea.